geoscixyz/em/content/maxwell1_fundamentals/fundamental_laws/boundary_conditions.rst

    :scale: 75 %
    :align: center

-We get a buildup of positive charges on the boundry,
+We get a buildup of positive charges on the boundry.